Luka Milovanov Georgijević

-Luka Milovanov Georgijević (Osat, Bosnia-Hercegovina, now Republika Srpska, 1784 – Osat, Bosnia-Herzegovina, 1828) was a Serbian writer and philologist.
+Luka Milovanov Georgijević (1784 – 1828) was a Serbian writer and philologist.
 In literature, he is considered the first children's poet of modern Serbian literature.
 He advised Vuk Karadžić on the production of grammars and the dictionary.

 Biography

 He was born in Bosnia, near Srebrenica, in the region of Osat in 1784.
-Two years after the birth of Luka, his father Milovan moved with his family to Srem, where he settled first in Čerević and then in Vinkovci.
-There Luka went to grammar school, in Szeged he studied philosophy, and in Pest he completed his law studies and became a jurist.
-We know that in 1810 when he wrote his important work, he was a teacher at a Serbian national school in the city of Pest where he taught Sava Mrkalj.
+Two years after the birth of Luka, his father, Milovan, moved with his family to Srem, where he settled first in Čerević and then in Vinkovci.
+There, Luka went to grammar school, in Szeged he studied philosophy, and in Pest, he completed his law studies and became a jurist.
+We know that in 1810, when he wrote his important work, he was a teacher at a Serbian national school in the city of Pest, where he taught Sava Mrkalj.
 At one time, he suffered an ill-fated misfortune.
 This Budapest teacher unexpectedly turned deaf after being in a blizzard in Russia.

-Although hindered by unfortunate circumstances, Luka Milovanov who removed some superfluous letters in his works may be considered among the first reformers (alongside Venclović, Dositej, and Mrkalj) of the Serbian alphabet.
+Although hindered by unfortunate circumstances, Luka Milovanov, who removed some superfluous letters in his works, may be considered among the first reformers (alongside Venclović, Dositej, and Mrkalj) of the Serbian alphabet.

-In the winter of 1811, Luka paid a last visit to Imperial Russia in Irmu, where he taught a group of choral singers mathematics, being out that night in the cold he came home and suddenly discovered that he could no longer hear.
-As time went on he not only lost his capacity to earn a living by giving lessons but there was also a price on his mental health.
+In the winter of 1811, Luka paid a last visit to Imperial Russia in Irmu, where he taught a group of choral singers mathematics.
+Being out that night in the cold, he came home and suddenly discovered that he could no longer hear.
+As time went on, he not only lost his capacity to earn a living by giving lessons, but there was also a price on his mental health.
 In time, his alternating moods of exuberance and despair became more extreme; especially the periods of despair were longer and deeper.
 His outward appearance became more unkempt.
 His fits of despair sometimes left him moping in silence, but at other times they led to heavy drinking.
 It was an understandable cause, all connected with that hearing loss in Russia.